vikranthkongara/intro-to-declarative-pipeline/Setup.md

 5. **Add people to this team** - your user will show up as a **Team Admin** and we won't be adding any additional users, but feel free to look around and then click **Next**;
 6. **Select team master creation recipe** - click on the drop-down and but select the **Basic** recipe;
 7. Finally, click the **Create team** button. <p><img src="img/setup-create-team-with-basic.png" width=400/>
+8. While your master is being  created, move onto the next section **Create a GitHub.com user account**

 ## Create a GitHub.com user account
 Setup a GitHub.com user account that will be used later in this workshop.
 If you have an existing GitHub.com account you will be able to use it if you are comfortable using that account to create a GitHub Organization later in the workshop.